l1990790120/l1990790120.github.io/content/post/2016-04-04-Resume-Share.md

 ### Work Experience

+* Senior Software Engineer, PeerIQ, New York, NY
+2018-01 to Present
 * Software Engineer, PeerIQ, New York, NY
-2017-02 to Present
+2017-02 to 2018-01
-	* Design and develop big data infrastructure and applications process 20 yrs+ consumer transaction records on AWS EMR with Spark (scala), maintain and support a wide range of query engine such as hive and presto, scheduling (airflow) and notebook tools (jupyter, zeppelin) to support analytics needs.
+	* Design and develop big data infrastructure and spark ETL jobs process 20 yrs+ consumer credit records on AWS EMR with Spark (scala) maintain and support a wide range of query engine such as hive and presto, scheduling (airflow) and notebook tools (jupyter, zeppelin) to support analytics query needs.
+Serverless big data warehouse architecture design with S3 as data store and AWS athena (presto) as query engine.
 	* Design and implement highly scalable production grade machine learning environment to support internal data science needs.
-	* Develop highly scalable, 15~20x faster valuation microservices with python, go and kafak.
+	* Develop highly scalable, 15~20x faster valuation microservices with python, go through kafak managed with kubernetes.
+	* Design and develop internal/external data API for ETL automation to provide continuous automated data quality monitoring tool for ETL pipeline.
 * Data Analyst, McGraw Hill Education, New York, NY
 2015-05 to 2017-02
 Work with management and leadership to develop analytics and dashboards around company strategy and operation